hlsun84/growth-induced-percolation/README.md

 # growth-induced-percolation
-This project contains source codes and data sets from the paper "Growth induced percolation" by H.L.
+This project contains source codes and data sets from the paper "Growth-induced Percolation on Complex Networks" by H.L.
 SUN, S.H.
 Chen, J.R.
 Xie and Y.Q.Hu.

 #1.
 Source Codes:
 The source codes implemented in this project are not strictly along with equations, but with optimization from ER and SF networks.